tushars69/Semantic_Book_Recommender/README.md

 3. **Document Retrieval**: It finds similar book summaries from `tagged_description.txt` stored in a **Chroma vector DB** using cosine similarity.
 4. **Augmented Matching**: Emotion labels (joy, sadness, anger, etc.) and category filters (e.g., Fiction, Romance) are used to **refine the results**.
 5. **Results**: You get thumbnail-rich, emotionally aligned recommendations with brief summaries and authors.

 ---

-## 📊 Sample Query

-**Query:**
-> “A suspenseful mystery set in a small town with dark secrets”

-**Returned Books:**
-Top 16 semantically similar books, ranked by emotion and category, with cover thumbnails.

----